- Blog -

 If you’re planning a spring trip through the Netherlands, this bakery works especially well as a stop while exploring North Holland outside Amsterdam.
 We visited while staying nearby, and it paired really well with our slower tulip season itinerary days outside the bigger cities.

-If you’re planning a similar route, my Where to Stay in the Netherlands (Best Areas to Do in One Trip) and Best Day Trips from Amsterdam blogs may help you map things out.
+If you’re planning a similar route, my Where to Stay in the Netherlands (Best Areas to Do in One Trip) blog may help you map things out.

 Wim Koelman Bakery Heemskerk Front of Store